Project Elephant: History and objectives

 Another important aim of the scheme is to prevent poaching of wild elephants.
 Project Elephant has been formally implementing MIKE (Monitoring of Illegal Killing of Elephants) programme of CITES since January 2004.
 It facilitates taking suitable measures like deployment of patrolling squads, intelligence gathering, maintaining data on illegal hunting and to determine factors responsible for poaching and to take appropriate measures to mitigate the same.
 Project Elephant also facilitates various research activities through the Central Rice Research Institute (CRRI) such as developing crop varieties not favored by elephants, developing elephant-proof storage bins for food grains and developing elephant repellents in order to reduce human-animal conflicts.
 It has also engaged in research regarding disease-management in captive elephants and efficacy of immuno-contraceptives on domesticated elephants with Assam Agricultural University, monitoring and tracking of elephants with Wildlife Institute of India.
 Project Elephant also promotes eco-tourism for generating extra revenue for the welfare of captive breeding programmes for elephants, organizes courses for veterinarians and mahouts dealing with domesticated elephants and in promoting awareness on elephant conservation across communities.

 Elephant population

 The first exclusive exercise for enumeration of wild elephants in the elephant reserves was conducted in 2005.
 This exercise also sought to experiment with two sampling methods, viz.
 Block sampling and Line transect-Dung Count.
-As of the last elephant count in 2017, the population of wild elephants in the country has increased to 29,964 as compared to 27,669-27,719 in 2007.
-As of 2017, the estimated wild population in India account for nearly three-fourths of the extant population.
+As per the elephant population survey conducted in 2017, the population of wild elephants in the country has increased to 29,964 as compared to 27,669-27,719 in 2007.
+The estimated wild population in India accounted for nearly three-fourths of the extant population.
+However, a census conducted on a new DNA-based method estimated the population to have declined to 22,446 individuals in 2025.

 There are about 138 identified elephant corridors in India with the majority of the elephant population in India is restricted to four general areas.